ebraekke/oci-ubuntu/README.md

 but I would not recommend doing so.
 The Oracle documentation, at least, does not suggest this as an option.

-Also note that since a firewall definition exists on the VM it is **not** sufficient to change the security list on your Virtual Cloud Network or subnet(s).
+Also note that since a firewall definition exists on the VM, it is **not** sufficient to change the security list on your Virtual Cloud Network or subnet(s).